dwyl/learn-elm/README.md

 > It's _difficult_ to _introduce_ elm to someone
 who has _never_ heard of it before without sounding "_evangelical_" ... <br />
-we've tried our best to be "_objective_", if you spot anything unclear or unexplained, please open an issue: https://github.com/dwyl/learn-elm/issues
+We've tried our best to be "_objective_" and ***factual***. if you spot any inaccuracy or anything unclear/unexplained, _please_ help us _improve_ by opening an issue: https://github.com/dwyl/learn-elm/issues

 _Most_ of us are _already comfortable_ with `JavaScript`
 and it is _still_ (_and will remain_) the